biobakery/sparseDOSSA/vignettes/sparsedossa-vignette.md

 sparseDOSSA's model captures the marginal distribution of each microbial feature as a truncated, zero-inflated log-normal distribution, with parameters distributed as a parent log-normal distribution.
 The model can be effectively fit to reference microbial datasets in order to parameterize their microbes and communities, or to simulate synthetic datasets of similar population structure.
 Most importantly, it allows users to include both known feature-feature and feature-metadata correlation structures and thus provides a gold standard to enable benchmarking of statistical methods for metagenomic data analysis.

-The output of sparseDOSSA can be used to help researchers decide which statistical package in Bioconductor for metagenomic data analysis is the most accruate and appropriate tool for their purpose.
-They can use the gold-standard information to evaluate objectively the performance of statistical frameworks.
-As an example, in the later section about applications of sparseDOSSA, we tried to replicate the benchmark results of Bioconductor package `metagenomeSeq` in its orginal paper (Paulson et al. 2013) and confirmed the optimal performance of its cummulative sum scaling method comparing to other normalization methods in terms of detecting a binary clustering structure in the data.
+The output of sparseDOSSA can be used to help researchers characterize statistical packages in Bioconductor for metagenomic data analysis in terms of their statistical power under different settings of the microbiome data (e.g. sample size, library size, correlation strength, etc).
+Based on the characterization, researchers can design their experiments and decide which statistical tools to use to maximize the chance of detecting signals in the data.
+As an example, in the later section about applications of sparseDOSSA, we tried to replicate the benchmark results of Bioconductor package `metagenomeSeq` in its original paper (Paulson et al. 2013) and confirmed the optimal performance of its cumulative sum scaling (CSS) method comparing to other normalization methods in terms of detecting a binary clustering structure in the data.

 How To Run
 ----------